← Back to News & Articles

 The Context Compass in Waymaker

 Waymaker Sync implements the Context Compass as the foundation of organizational AI memory.
-When you connect your tools (Linear, Jira, GitHub, Notion), Waymaker automatically maps activity into the four quadrants:
+Sync connects your IDE context with Commander's 20 business tools and any external MCP or CLI tool — so activity across every surface maps into the four quadrants:

-North (Working): Active tasks, current PRs, today's commits, active Linear issues East (Episodic): Completed tickets, merged PRs, decision logs, incident timelines South (Semantic): Documentation, architecture decisions, design patterns, knowledge base West (Procedural): Runbooks, deployment checklists, team workflows, standard processes
+North (Working): Active tasks, current files, open sessions, today's work in progress East (Episodic): Completed tasks, past decisions, session history, incident timelines South (Semantic): Documents, goals, frameworks, architecture decisions, knowledge base West (Procedural): Runbooks, playbooks, team workflows, standard processes

 Commander then provides the interface: when you ask a question, work on a feature, or need context, Commander queries the Context Compass to provide relevant memory from all four quadrants.